WaleedSehgal/Redfin_challenge/README.md

     python show_open_food_trucks.py
     ```

-    On a successful execution, the program will display maximum 10 results at a time, it will prompt you to input 'y' to view next results or 'n' to quit.
+    On a successful execution, the program will display maximum 10 results at a time, sorted alphabatically by truck name.
+It will prompt you to input 'y' to view next results or 'n' to quit.

+## Final thoughts

+My thought process for the solution, has been segregate classes and functions so that they follow the Single responsibility principle of the SOLID OOP design principle.
+I have used the Socrata API **SoQL** query language to query the data along with the request.
+I believe the functionality to go back and display previous results could have been implemented, but I tried to stick with the spec. and asked the user to display the next 10 results only.